6 Modern Myths

 Its appeal is broad because the stories Sampson treats are well-known to many of us – familiar stories, but ones whose values and bases are not usually recognized.
 With the help of this book we may continue to assert in the world the relevance of the Scriptures for everyday life and may continue to witness to the true freedom that the gospel of grace affords.

-Review of 6 Modern Myths About Christianity and Western Civilization
+6 Modern Myths About Christianity and Western Civilization

-Philip J. Sampson
+by Philip J. Sampson